-A rigorous, college level course that will immerse students in sophisticated chemical principles and concepts and fundamental laboratory technique.
+Criteria, and Teacher Recommendation Co-Requisite: Pre-Calculus or higher concepts and fundamental laboratory technique.
 This is a synthesis/application course that covers these "big ideas": atoms, reactions and stoichiometry, chemical energy and thermodynamics, gases and intermolecular forces, kinetics, solubility equilibrium, acid-base equilibrium.
 Laboratory experiences are approximately 25% of the course.
 Students are expected to take a final AP exam.